 5. Estee Lauder Advanced Night Repair

-6. Benefit Benetint Lip & Cheek Stain
+6. Benefit Cosmetics Benetint Lip & Cheek Stain

 7. Maybelline Great Lash Mascara

-Its founder, together with his sister Mabel, mixed coal dust with Vaseline to form a thick black mixture that was used to coat her eyelashes and make them appear longer and more voluminous.
-The concoction was marketed and sold, and eventually evolved into the brand Maybelline (a combination of Mabel and Vaseline).
+Its founder, together with his sister Mabel, created mascara by mixing coal dust with Vaseline to form a thick, black mixture that was used to coat Mabel’s eyelashes so they appear longer and more voluminous.
+The concoction was then marketed and sold, and eventually evolved into the brand Maybelline (a combination of Mabel and Vaseline).

-8. shu uemura cleansing oil
+shu uemura ultime8∞ sublime beauty cleansing oil

 9. Sulwhasoo ABC Ginseng Cream

 Kiehl's Calendula Herbal Extract Alcohol-Free Toner

 11. Cetaphil Gentle Skin Cleanser